-4. 6 Remuneration and employment contracts of members of the Management Board and of the Supervisory Board

-4. 6.1 Amount of remuneration, awards and benefits for members of the Management Board and the Supervisory Board
+- 4. 6 Remuneration and employment contracts of members of the Management Board of the Group companies and of the Supervisory Board - 4.
+6.1 Amount of remuneration, awards and benefits for members of the Management Board and the Supervisory Board